pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 We do not rely on file collapse to control our logs' physical
 footprint: that's what hole punching is for.
-We instead only need to collapse ranges to avoid running into ext4's 16 TB limit on the file size.
+We instead only need to collapse ranges to avoid running into ext4's 16 TB limit on the logical file size.
 That gives us a lot of freedom.

-Let's collapse at coarse 1 TB granularity, and essentially treat that terabyte range like a 40 bit counter that will wraparound, but is large enough to avoid ABA races in practice (because it takes a lot of real time to write 1 TB to a file).
+Let's collapse at a coarse 1 TB granularity, and essentially treat that terabyte range like a 40 bit counter that will wraparound, but is large enough to avoid ABA races in practice (because it takes a lot of real time to write 1 TB to a file).